iyioio/package-hub/README.md

 ### Using cli arguments
 This example uses cli arguments as a script to run pkhub.
-The command below is equivalent to using pkhub with the above config file.
+The command below is equivalent to using pkhub with the example-config.json file.

 ``` sh
 npx pkhub -verbose -delete-cache \